larsroettig/RasaNLURestaurantBot/Readme.md

 # Rasa NLU and BotMann (Technical Puncture)

-This Repository combine Rasa NLU with BotMann Frame work to build a Chat Bot with Natural Language Understanding.
+This Repository combine Rasa NLU with BotMan to build a Chat Bot with Natural Language Understanding.